Mutagen-Modding/Antigen/docs/Topics.md

 - Topic Number (implicit)
 - Severity label
 - Games the topic applies to (Skyrim, Fallout, etc)
-- Context
+- Context: What records are involved
     - The "Bethesda Path". `ARMA/[MOD2/MOD3]`
     - The "Mutagen Path". `ArmorAddon.WorldModel.[M/F].File` is the path for the example topic, as these are the classes/fields involved in the topic.
 - Description outlining what the issue/suggestion is
 - Effects of what the topic are if left unattended
 - Any related images/video